contagon/handbook/handbook/32-repentance-and-membership-councils.md

 * Readmission by baptism and confirmation can occur only after a thorough interview and, in many cases, a membership council (see [32.16.2](32-repentance-and-membership-councils.md#32162-being-readmitted-after-resigning-church-membership)).
 * A previously endowed person is eligible to receive a restoration of priesthood and temple blessings only with First Presidency approval and after at least one full year from readmission (see [32.17.2](32-repentance-and-membership-councils.md#32172-restoration-of-blessings)).

 If the member still wants to resign Church membership, he or she gives the bishop a written, signed request.
-The bishop submits the request to the stake president through LCR.
+The bishop submits the request to the stake president through [LCR](https://lcr.churchofjesuschrist.org).
 The stake president then reviews and submits the request through that system.
 Leaders should act on requests promptly.

 A person can also resign membership by sending a signed, notarized request to Church headquarters.

 A minor who wishes to resign his or her Church membership follows the same procedure as an adult, with one exception: the request should be signed by the minor (if over the age of 8) and by the parent(s) or guardian(s) who have legal custody of the minor.

-If a member resigning membership threatens legal action against the Church or its leaders, the stake president follows the instructions in [38.8.24](38-church-policies-and-guidelines.md#38824-legal-counsel-for-church-matters).
+If a member resigning membership threatens legal action against the Church or its leaders, the stake president follows the instructions in [38.8.22](38-church-policies-and-guidelines.md#38822-legal-counsel-for-church-matters).

 A request to resign membership should be acted on even if priesthood leaders have information about a serious sin.
-Any information about unresolved sins is noted when the request is submitted through Leader and Clerk Resources.
+Any information about unresolved sins is noted when the request is submitted through [LCR](https://lcr.churchofjesuschrist.org).
 This allows priesthood leaders to resolve such matters in the future if the person applies for readmission into the Church (see [32.16.2](32-repentance-and-membership-councils.md#32162-being-readmitted-after-resigning-church-membership)).

 A priesthood leader should not recommend resigning Church membership in order to avoid holding a membership council.